English Learner Proficiency Assessments for California (ELPAC)

 - The Summative ELPAC is used to measure the progress your child is making toward learning English.
 The Summative ELPAC score report is divided into two areas: oral and written language.
 The oral language score is made up of the listening and speaking areas, and the written language score is made up of the reading and writing areas.

-If your child has taken the Summative ELPAC, you can find more information about accessing Electronic Student Score Reports here: https://www.sbsd.k12.ca.us/scores.
+If your child has taken the Initial or Summative ELPAC, you can find more information about accessing Electronic Student Score Reports here: https://www.sbsd.k12.ca.us/scores.

 You can learn more about the ELPAC by visiting the parent web page called Starting Smarter, available at https://elpac.startingsmarter.org/.
 This site includes: